You never know where a tweet can take you!

 My first thought was to try and do a video on Newton’s Laws of Motion.
 I found some great experiments I could use, but I just could not do all of them within the time limit.
 I was looking around the house for more ideas and props when I found a large sheet of polystyrene and thought it would be fun to see what I could do with that.

 I looked online as that is where I get a lot of my experiment ideas from and found that you can dissolve it in nail varnish.
 I like to make videos with stuff that you can easily get hold of, so I decided to make this the subject of my video.
 With help from my Dad I managed to get the video down to 60 seconds.
 Even though I was really happy with how my video looked I did not think I would stand much of a chance as I would be entering the 12-18 year old category in the competition and I am only 12 years old.
 This would mean I would be up against lots of older students, whose knowledge of a far greater number of scientific concepts would help them.

-I could not believe it when my dad got the call from Science Made Simple to say I had been shortlisted and would I like to come to Cardiff to be part of their 15th Birthday Party, where they would be announcing the winners.
+I could not believe it when my dad got the call from Science Made Simple to say I had been shortlisted and would I like to come to Cardiff to be part of their 15th Birthday Party at a venue from venue hire Brisbane, where they would be announcing the winners.
 I live in the North East of England so had never been to Cardiff before because it’s a 6 hour drive!

 The party took place at the Senedd in Cardiff Bay, which is the Welsh National Assemblybuilding.
 It was a really cool place to hold the event and it added an extra special element to the birthday party.